dayjs/dayjs-website/docs/get-set/quarter.md

 id: quarter
 title: Quarter
 ---
-Gets or sets the quarter (1 to 4).
+Gets or sets the quarter.

 @>QuarterOfYear